w3c/audiobooks/schema/README.md

 ## Structure

 The primary schema file `audiobooks.schema.json` also requires several shared [component schemas](https://github.com/w3c/pub-manifest/tree/master/schema/) from the publication manifest repository.
-The `module` folder from that repository needs to be downloaded and placed in the same directory as the `audiobooks.schema.json` file.
+The `module` folder from that repository may need to be downloaded and placed in the same directory as the `audiobooks.schema.json` file depending on the validator used.

-Only the `audiobook.schema.json` file needs to be specified for validation as the other files are automatically imported.

 ## Validators